We introduced Cemetery Regulations to maintain an acceptable standard for the cemeteries in Eden.

 - Any other object placed over the grave.

-- Pedestrian access is permitted from 8am until dusk.
+- We permit pedestrian access from 8am until dusk.

-- Vehicle access, except for attendance at an interment, is restricted to disabled or infirm visitors and those authorised by us.
+- We restrict vehicle access, except for attendance at an interment, to disabled or infirm visitors and those authorised by us.

-- No vehicles will be allowed in the Cemetery after dusk unless authorised by us.
+- We do not allow vehicles in the Cemetery after dusk, unless authorised by us.

-- Bicycles, skate boards or similar must not be ridden in the cemetery.
+- Do not ride bicycles, skate boards or similar in the cemetery.

-- Dogs must be kept on a lead and should not be allowed to foul the cemetery grounds.
+- Keep dogs on leads and do not allow them to foul the cemetery grounds.

 For further advice on cemetery regulations:

-Interment bookings can only be made via direct contact with the Duty Officer.
-This is through the designated cemetery number or email address.
+Contact the Duty Officer to make interment bookings through the designated cemetery number or email address.